-If you have a universal audience, it may be a good idea to create ads in multiple languages to reach your potential customer in their native language.
+If you have a universal This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More, it may be a good idea to create ads in multiple languages to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More your potential customer in their native language.
 This process just became a lot easier with Facebook’s new automatic translation feature.

 Let’s walk through how you can utilize it, too.

-Dynamic Language How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action.
+Dynamic Language The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More

 For the past couple of years now, advertisers have been able to create copy variations by language using Facebook’s language optimization feature.